 How Much Does It Cost to Stain a Deck?

 A deck is a perfect spot to host a barbecue, relax with family and friends, or enjoy some quiet time reading a book.
-But if you notice the deck is discolored, faded, and dry, it’s time for a fresh staining.
+But if the deck is discolored, faded, and dry, it’s time for a fresh staining.
 A deck that’s exposed to the elements is vulnerable to harsh UV rays, water damage, rot, and extreme temperatures.
 According to Angi and HomeAdvisor, the average cost to stain a deck ranges from $540 to $1,250, with the national average at $775.
 You may be wondering, “How much to stain a deck per square foot?”
-That cost averages out to approximately $1.00 to $2.50 per square foot.
+That cost averages out to approximately $2 to $4 per square foot.

 To last the longest, wood decks require regular maintenance and restaining every 2 to 3 years.
 The cost to stain a deck depends on the size of the deck, the deck’s overall condition, its shape and materials, and the type of stain used.
 Deck staining professionals typically charge between $40 and $70 per hour for labor, but the overall cost depends on how long the job takes.
 If the deck needs extensive stripping, sanding, sealing, cleaning, and repairs, the cost can increase significantly.